spoddutur/spark-notes/spark-as-distributed-sql-via-thrift-server.md

 ### Example walkthrough:
-Let’s walk through an example of how to use Spark as a distributed data backend engine (code written in scala 2.11).
-I've used Spark 2.1.x and amazon EMR cluster with YARN for this:
+Let’s walk through an example of how to use Spark as a distributed data backend engine Code written in `Scala 2.11` and tested on `Spark 2.1.x and amazon EMR cluster`:

 1. For this example, am just loading data from a HDFS file and registering it as table with SparkSQL